marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    const userInfos = yield context.df.callActivityWithRetry("GetUserDetailsById", retryConfig, context.bindingData.input)
    ```

 6. In order to enforce an error we will cheat a bit.
 When we call the function we will hand over a parameter called `raiseException` that will be evaluated in the activity function `GetRepositoryDetailsByName`.
-In case that teh parameter is set to true we will throw an error.
-Change the logic of the activity function accordingly
+In case that the parameter is set to `true` we will throw an error.
+Change the logic of the Activity Function accordingly:

    ```typescript
    ...